yangwyh/remote-work-mental-health/README.md

 - Fixed random seed for consistent results
 - Clear documentation using markdown cells in notebooks
 - All source code tracked with version control (Git)
-- Optional: track experiments using MLflow or CSV logs

 ## Authors